Jakun people: Preservation of traditional knowledge

 Three Jakun boys, Ulu Batu Pahat, Johor, 1906.

-The Orang Asli, living in wet tropical jungles, have formed a distinctive and unique culture.
-They have a high level of knowledge about the environment, formed on the basis of empirical experience.
-This knowledge is inherited from their ancestors, and passed through the ages from generation to generation.
+The Orang Asli have formed a distinctive culture.
+Living in wet tropical jungles, they have a high level of knowledge about the environment, formed on the basis of empirical experience.
+This knowledge is inherited from their ancestors and passed from generation to generation.
 Loss of jungles, degradation of the natural environment and change in the way of life of the Jakun people lead to the loss of their traditional knowledge and skills, and with them, to the loss of their identity as a separate people.
-The wanderings through the jungle still brings moral satisfaction and pleasant memories to the older generation, but for the young people it is forgotten traditions.
+The wanderings through the jungle bring moral satisfaction and pleasant memories to the older generation, but for the young people it is a forgotten tradition.

 Some international and Malaysian organizations are attempting, on a commercial basis, to introduce activities based on traditional knowledge and skills of the people in Jakun communities.
 An example could be the introduction of cultivation of local medicinal plants of commercial value, the production of mats for sale, rugs from Pandan leaves, baskets handbags and so forth.

 The Jakun people, possessing traditional knowledge and having the appropriate experience, can make a significant contribution to the conservation of jungles.
 In general, they have a positive attitude to these processes, but it is specific.
 On one hand, the jungle is in their blood, they perceive it as a refuge of their traditional knowledge, as their heritage.
 On the other hand, the jungle for them is a source of livelihood.
 Therefore, they consider the conservation of jungles as a guarantee of the well-being of their future generations.
 Hence, the Jakun people do not perceive nature conservation in the sense of restricting activities in the jungle.
 They refer to these problems purely from practical considerations and the conservation of jungles is considered from the point of view of quantitative assessment of the benefits that they will derive from.